 Draw latches allow doors, gates, and shutters to be temporarily held open.
 They can also be used to create a gate latch that operates from one side only, which is useful when the operating handle's location is difficult or inconvenient, such as on sliding door tracks.

+Reid Supply has long been a trusted supplier of draw latches.
 With a wide variety of latches available, it's possible to find one that will complement your situation while meeting your needs for security and style.

-Reid Supply come in different styles, sizes, and materials (some zinc plated while others made of stainless steel) that suit any need.
+The draw latches we carry at Reid Supply come in different styles, sizes, and materials (some zinc plated while others made of stainless steel) that suit any need.
 We can help you find the right latch and knobs for your application.
 With our world-class customer service and over 50 years of experience as a key supplier to builders across North America, you are sure to get high-quality products at great prices when you work with us.

-have any questions about our lock latch or any of our new products in our portfolio.
+Contact us today if you have any questions about our lock latch or any of our new products in our portfolio.